Writing

 Take a simple case.
 You set a recurring reminder to check in with your team every Monday morning.
 A fixed-time reminder fires at 9:00.
 In any given week your 9:00 might be a standup, a commute, a deep-work block, or a quiet coffee.
 Four very different contexts for the same prompt.

-A context-aware nudge asks: across the last 7 Mondays, when did the user actually respond to personal prompts?
+A context-aware nudge asks: on past Mondays, when did the user actually respond to personal prompts?
 Say the answer is 9:45 most weeks, right after the standup ends and before the next meeting begins.
 The nudge lands at 9:40.
 You check in.
 Nothing feels forced.

 The same system is what keeps Nudge from sending you the grocery list while you're on the Monday call.
 It's not that it refuses to interrupt you.
 It's that the system knows interruption has a cost, and it spends the cost deliberately, on the few moments that actually matter.